 In order to have someone appointed to serve as personal representative (formerly known as an “executor”) of an Estate, a Petition for Informal Probate or a Petition for Formal Probate will need to be filed with the Court.

 The Appointment of a Personal Representative

-One of the biggest advantages to filing a Petition for Informal Probate is the ability to obtain the personal representative’s appointment quickly.
-An Informal Petition may be submitted to the Court for review and consideration after giving just seven (7) days’ advance notice to the interested parties.
+One of the biggest advantages of filing a Petition for Informal Probate is the ability to obtain the personal representative’s appointment quickly.
+An Informal Petition may be submitted to the Court for review and consideration after giving just seven (7) days advance notice to the interested parties.

 Unlike the informal procedure, a Petition for Formal Probate is filed with the Court prior to giving notice.
 Upon acceptance of the formal petition, the Court will issue a Citation that includes orders for giving notice to the interested parties and a date by which anyone who objects may do so.
 The Court will not further consider the petition until the deadline for objections has passed (known as the “return date”).

 An Informal Probate May Not Always be Possible, Even if the Requirements Have Been Met